Cannabis Regulatory Program

 Technical Reporting Guidelines:

-The Water Boards Cannabis Cultivation Program Portal hosts several survey-style applications within one convenient online dashboard.
+The Water Boards Cannabis Regulatory Program Portal hosts several survey-style applications within one convenient online dashboard.

 |To apply for coverage under the General Order...||Complete the "Cannabis General Order and Small Irrigation Use Registration Portal" survey.|